cardano-foundation/CIPs/CIP-1694/README.md

 * Lovelace contained in a transaction output is considered **active for voting** (that is, it forms the "active voting stake"):
   * It contains a registered stake credential.
-  * The registered stake credential has delegated its voting rights to a registered DRep.
+  * The registered stake credential has delegated its voting rights to a DRep.
 * Relative to some percentage `P`, a DRep (SPO) **vote threshold has been met** if the sum of the relative stake that has been delegated to the DReps (SPOs) that vote 'Yes' to a governance action is at least `P`.